acantril/learn-cantrill-io-labs/aws-serverless-pet-cuddle-o-tron/02_LABINSTRUCTIONS/STAGE4 - API Gateway and Application Lambda.md

 It accepts some information from you, via API Gateway and then it starts a state machine execution - which is the logic of the application.

 You need to locate the `YOUR_STATEMACHINE_ARN` placeholder and replace this with the State Machine ARN you noted down in the previous step.
 Click `Deploy` to save the lambda function and configuration.
-At the top of the screen, click the `copy` icon to copy the `api_lambda` ARN down, and store it somewhere safe.

 # STAGE 4C - CONFIGURE THE LAMBDA FUNCTION (Using the preview/NEW UI)